homanchou/xr/book/build-your-own-webvr-site.md

 The `root.html.heex` looks fine for now.
 It's job is to wrap all of the HTML and include the compiled javascript and css files.
 We want to keep all that.
 I just replaced the backup title suffix to say "XR Space" instead of "Phoenix".

-## Enable Room Specific Communication
+## Meeting Room Communications

-Now that we have a landing page for a particular room at `/rooms/some-room-id-randomly-generated` let's see if we can send a message from that room, and in another browser, if also connected to the same room, be able to receive that message.
+Now that we have a page for a particular room at `/rooms/some-room-id-randomly-generated` let's see if we can send messages back and forth between another browser connected to the same room URL.

 We don't have much of a UI in our room yet, but don't worry we don't need it yet.
 Let's just get the backend mechanics set up so we can send and receive messages.